-How you treat others may depend on whether you're single or attachedFebruary 11th, 2013 in Psychology & Psychiatry /
+How you treat others may depend on whether you're single or attachedFebruary 11, 2013 in Medicine & Health / Psychology & Psychiatry

 With Valentine's Day looming, many married couples will wish marital bliss for their single friends.
 At the same time, many singles will pity their coupled friends' loss of freedom.
 People like to believe that their way of life—whether single or coupled—is the best for everyone, especially if they think their relationship status is unlikely to change, according to a new study published in Psychological Science, a journal of the Association for Psychological Science.